Multiple (portfolio-level LP update: MDLZ, APD, ZTS, QSR, CP, HHC, VRX, PAH, NOMD, HLF short)

 - 2

-Valeant is stabilizable: new CEO Papa, board refresh, ad hoc review done — 83% drawdown overshot
+Valeant is stabilizable: new CEO Papa, board refresh, ad-hoc review complete — 83% drawdown overshoots fundamentals

 - 3

-Herbalife is a pyramid scheme: pyramid has stopped growing, FTC action appears forthcoming
+Herbalife pyramid has stopped growing, top 1% capture 89% of earnings, FTC action appears forthcoming

 Primary demands